0xlearner/Python_Mojo/README.md

 Insert Mode allows you to quickly drop cells rather than one at a time.
 Pan Mode lets you scroll around the infinite landscape to see your off-screen critters.

-There is also a secret mode ;) See if you can't figure out what it does.

 Starting the Game
 ------------------